Charlotte Sweeney: Federal judicial service

+Notable cases

+In May 2025, Sweeney blocked the Trump administration from using the Alien Enemies Act to deport migrants.

 Associations and memberships

 Sweeney previously led the labor and employment section of the Colorado Bar Association as well as the Plaintiff Employment Lawyers Association.
 She is a member of the Colorado LGBT Bar Association.
 From 2016 to 2022, she served on the board of directors of the Matthew Shepard Foundation, and as interim treasurer from 2021 to 2022.